MichaelHopwood/PI-Python/README.md

 `OSI_loadfloat.py` - contains functions that focus on interactions with the PI System by connecting to the data archive directly

-`Pithon_Loadfloat_Systems.py` - contains functions for getting information from the PI System by connecting to the AF Client
+`Pithon_Loadfloat_Systems.py` - contains functions for getting information from the PI System by connecting to the AF Server

 `interfacePithon.py` - active code running on the Interface machine which grabs data from mySQL server, parses the data, adds a datetime timestamp, and stores into the PI System